Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-04/02-full-elements/page-03.md

 <div class="divider-heading"></div>

-By default, browsers will remove empty spaces from paragraph element blocks.
-This is true of spaces and extra empty lines.
-You need to be aware that you cannot change the output of your rendered HTML code by adding extra spaces or lines unless you code for them; simply pressing space bar or return won't cut it.
+By default, browsers remove empty spaces from paragraph element blocks.
+Browsers mimic this behavior with spaces and extra blank lines too.
+You need to be aware that you cannot change the output of your rendered HTML code by adding additional spaces or lines unless you code for them; merely pressing the space bar or return does not result in a new space or newline.

 You can see this below, where the first several paragraphs display as single lines.
-One way we can combat this is to use a **line break**, or the `<br />` tag.
-This will drop create a new line within a paragraph element.
+Using the **line break**, or the `<br />` tag moves the cursor to the next line within the paragraph element.

 <div class="external-embed">
   <p data-height="600" data-theme-id="30567" data-slug-hash="qXwEbW" data-default-tab="html,result" data-user="Media-Ed-Online" data-pen-title="HTML Paragraphs and Line Breaks" class="codepen"></p>